Student Score Reporting

 Students might receive science domain performance levels for some domain(s) but not the others depending on the number of items they completed for different domains.
 Science domain performance levels are not reported for students who answered fewer than 10 items for the total assessment.

-Domain performance levels are based on a smaller collection of items.
+Domain performance levels are based on a smaller collection of items than the overall achievement levels.
 This makes it more difficult to provide information about a student’s domain performance level without increasing the amount of classification error.
 A larger classification error increases the chance that a student could be misclassified as belonging to one performance level when the student actually belongs to another.
 For this reason, there are only three domain performance levels.
 While the actual domain scores are not reported, the domain performance level indicates that the score for a domain is one of the following:

-• If the scale score of a domain is above the interval that was estimated using the scale score of the “Standard Met” achievement level on the total assessment and the standard error of the domain scale score, the performance level for the domain is “Above Standard.”
+• If the scale score of a domain is above the interval that was estimated using the scale score of the “Proficient” achievement level on the total assessment and the standard error of the domain scale score, the performance level for the domain is “Above Proficient.”

-• If the scale score of a domain is below the interval that was estimated using the scale score of the “Standard Met” achievement level on the total assessment and the standard error of the domain scale score, the performance level for the domain is “Below Standard.”
+• If the scale score of a domain is below the interval that was estimated using the scale score of the “Proficient” achievement level on the total assessment and the standard error of the domain scale score, the performance level for the domain is “Below Proficient.”

 CAAs for ELA, Mathematics, and Science